 Pythia - The Poet Speaks

-Pythia says something about the strange magic of the woman and the encounter; the fusing of the mythological and the personal.
-I tried to distill feeling, emotion, what it is to be alive, and moments in life, in order to create an alternative world.
+Pythia says something about the strange magic of the woman and the encounter; the fusing of the mythological and the personal into an alternative world which is unattainable at the conclusion of the poem.

 My style tends to be sardonic.
-My words tend to be on the definite side, they don't caress each other.
-A word carves out a specific cultural niche.
-Reading a poem allows you to enter that world and those niches, albeit not always what the writer has in mind.
+My words tend to be concrete.
+They don't caress each other.
+A word carves out a cultural niche; the poem takes you into that world and those niches, though not always what the writer has in mind.

-My first sense of literature was from the 19th century writers.
+My first sense of literature was from 19th century writers.
 My introduction into culture and politics was high school Latin.
-Pythia owes much to Catullus and Lesbia, Thackeray and Vanity Fair, Eliot and Prufrock.
+Pythia owes much to Lesbia, Vanity Fair, and Prufrock.

 Poetry invites you to let loose; Pythia seeks power and sensuality.